submariner100/Weather-Forecaster/README.md

 # Weather-Forecaster

 Topics covered in this Application.
-TableViews
+TableViews,
-StackViews
+StackViews,
-Alamofire Rest
+Alamofire Rest, Retrieving data from the internet.
-API Open Weathermap
+API Open Weathermap, Parsing Data,
-Using CCLLocation Services and CoreLocation
+Using CCLLocation Services and CoreLocation for users location, JSON,
-JSON
+Cocoa Pods,
-Cocoa Pods
+Using MVC models,
-Using MVC models
+Using Singletons,
-Using Singletons
+TypeAlias,
-TypeAlias
+Using GitHub for management.